 While it is easy for anyone to state blandly that July 4 is a day to celebrate American values, it is worth remembering exactly what those values are: freedom, independence, self-reliance, the right to worship, and the right to aspire to greater accomplishment.
 Yes, all of those things, and, far more fundamentally, the two concepts that underpin them all: liberty and equality, protected and guaranteed by law.

 The French revolutionaries aspired but utterly failed to reshape a monarchy into a democracy that respected — above all else – liberty, equality, and fraternity.
-In some ways, the American Revolution was a do-over.
-Its success was imperfect, but the Founding Fathers avoided the mistakes of France by drawing up the Constitution to enshrine into law a system of government designed to preserve the values of the French Revolution.
+The success of the earlier American Revolution was imperfect, but the Founding Fathers avoided the mistakes later made in France by eventually drawing up a Constitution to enshrine into law a system of government designed to preserve the same values later pursued by the French revolutionaries.
 There were still imperfections, and those were rectified by the Bill of Rights and by later amendments extending a guarantee of equality to blacks and women.

 Liberty and equality go hand in hand – neither can exist without the other.
 A fundamental American value is government’s solemn duty to protect and promote both ideals.
 As the 17th-century English philosopher John Locke said: “The [purpose] of law is not to abolish or restrain, but to preserve and enlarge freedom.”